mjmedesr-LLC/trauma-interventions-resources/Faith-Integrated-PFA-Treatment-Plan.md

      ________________

 ### 3.3 Faith‑Integrated Interventions
+**Note on Inclusivity:** While this template includes Christian‑centric examples (e.g., scripture, prayer), clinicians should adapt faith‑based elements to the client's specific religious tradition or omit them if the client prefers a secular approach.
+Always prioritize client autonomy and cultural appropriateness.

 - **Collaborative Goal‑Setting:** Discuss how faith can be a resource; obtain consent for faith‑based elements.
 - **Possible Faith‑Based Strategies:** (Tailor to client’s beliefs)
   - □ Use of comforting scriptures/passages (e.g., Psalm 23, Isaiah 41:10)